hulinkuang/BEA-Net/README.md

 medpy

 # run_demo
-downloaded the trained model for skin lesion segmentation on ISIC2018 dataset run Test_and_Evaluate_Demo.py
+downloaded the trained model for skin lesion segmentation on ISIC2018 dataset via (https://pan.baidu.com/s/1mmplaQPB1No9c4Qcwl0_pQ) using password "bibm", and then run Test_and_Evaluate_Demo.py